skyrockets-21/skyrockets-21.github.io/_pages/about.md

 ![Pittsburgh, Creator: Freelancer975, Copyright: Freelancer975](/images/pgh.jpg "Pittsburgh, Creator: Freelancer975, Copyright: Freelancer975")

-Hi 👋!
-I am a **Healthcare AI Researcher at the University of Pittsburgh (Pitt)**.
+Hi!
+I am a **Healthcare AI Researcher at the University of Pittsburgh (Pitt) and NASA**.
 My passion focuses on solving our biomedicine and healthcare problems with AI.
-My current work spans Alzheimer's Disease dementia detection, Knee Osteoarthritis (OA) risk prediction, and biomedical information retrieval and natural language processing.
+My current work spans Alzheimer's Disease dementia detection, Knee Osteoarthritis (OA) risk prediction, and clinical information retrieval and natural language processing.
 I graduated with my master's degree in public policy and data analytics at CMU's Heinz College.
 Before CMU, I worked in product management and strategy in the internet and telecom industry in Hong Kong.

+💡Highlights:
+---
+- **Microsoft Research and the Univ. of Washington**
+  - I led a team-effort Poster Presentation [MedAI: Addressing Healthcare Burnout with AI-Powered Solution](https://ir-ai.github.io/images/4.pdf) at the Task Focused IR in the Era of Generative AI workshop co-hosted by Microsoft Research and the Univ. of Washington!
+- **Gingko Bioworks and Twist Bioscience**
+  - I led a team-effort and won the Gold Medal at the [Boston Nonaworks Hackathon 2023](https://www.nonasoftware.org/) with a panel of judges from Gingko Bioworks and Twist Bioscience.
+- **CMU Libraries**
+  - I coauthored my first Preprint on [generative AI and Knowledge Graph](https://osf.io/preprints/biohackrxiv/k4rh6) after participating a bioinformatics Hacakthon
+- **University of California San Francisco**
+  - Our team got third place at the QBI Hackathon organized by UCSF Quantitative Biosciences Institute!
+We are continuing the project and are happy to have UC Berkeley Professor Abby Dernburg and Professor Nicholas Ingolia as our advisors!

+🤝 Current and Past Collaborators:
+---
+- **🧪 Computational Biology and Experimental Biology**:
+  - CMU: Prof. Wei Wu
+  - Pitt: Prof. Natasa Miskov-zivanov
+  - UIUC: Prof. Haohan Wang
+  - UC Berkeley: Prof. Abby Dernburg, and Prof. Nicholas Ingolia
+- **⚕️ Medicine and Healthcare**:
+  - Pitt: Prof. Yanshan Wang, and Prof. Ahmad P. Tafti
+  - UIUC: Prof. Jimeng Sun
+- **🖥️ Data Science**:
+  - CMU: Prof. Gabriela Gongora-Svartzman

 <!---
 Hi 👋!
 I am a self-driven 🔥🚀 Machine Learning for Healthcare Researcher at both Carnegie Mellon University (CMU) and the University of Illinois at Urbana-Champaign (UIUC) and AI Entrepreneur🚀 .
 It has been my pleasure to have Professor [George H. Chen†](https://www.andrew.cmu.edu/user/georgech/) and Professor [Wei Wu†](https://www.cs.cmu.edu/~weiwu2/) at CMU and Professor [Jimeng Sun†](http://sunlab.org/) and Professor [Haohan Wang†](https://haohanwang.github.io/index.html) at UIUC as my supervisors/advisors!